Nominal Yield: Meaning

 Face/ Par Value of a Bond

-As shown above, all annual interest payments made by the bond issuer is taken into the calculation.
+As shown above, all annual interest payments made by the bond issuer are taken into the calculation.
 Moreover, these interest payments are further divided by the par value of the bond.
-For the Nominal Yield calculation, the discount or premium or issue price of bonds is not considered
+For the Nominal Yield calculation, the discount or premium, or issue price of bonds is not considered

 Nominal Yield: Example

 While calculating returns on investments, the calculation of the inflation rate becomes very crucial.
 Because the actual or net rate of return varies with the change in the inflation rate, any increase in the inflation rate will mean a downward revision in the actual rate of return and vice versa.
 For example, if the Inflation rate is 7%, the return on investment or coupon rate is 10%, and as a result, the real interest rate would be 3% only (10-7).
 Thus if the inflation is higher than the Coupon Yield, it also has to be higher to compensate the investor from the loss of inflation.